szorfein/getch/README.md

     # source ~/.zshrc # or ~/.bashrc

 ## Usage
-Just ensure than the script is run with a root account, not just sudo.
+Just ensure than the script is run with a root account.

     # getch -h